 Are you visiting Melbourne during the winter season (between June and August)?
 Read things to do in Melbourne winters.

-PIN for later reference
+PIN for later reference – Melbourne Cricket Ground (MCG)

-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 About Melbourne Cricket Ground (MCG)

-How to get to MCG?
+How to Get to MCG?

-Guided tour at MCG
+Guided Tour at MCG

 Wear sturdy and comfortable shoes as there is a lot of walking involved.